tjntomas/HADashboard-widgets/README.md

     - sensor.cpu_usage_pi2
     - sensor.cputemp
  ````
  By specifiying only to log the entities that you actually use, the influxdb size can be kept to a minimum.
+Once everything is set up, it will take some time before you have enough data in influxdb to make a graph.

 2. Copy the basegraph folder to your custom_widgets folder
 3. Copy the graph.yaml file to your custom_widgets folder